 FOR CALMER SCHEMES COMBINE PATTERNS WITH SIMILIAR FORMS AND SHAPES

 Sticking to a specific form of pattern creates cohesion in a space and a sense of calm.
 A common mistake to make is to combine patterns that have a very different shapes (e.g. a floral with a busy modern geometric), just because the colours work together.
 But that can feel fussy if you are trying to create a relaxed space.
 If you are creating a more energetic space though these rules don’t apply!
 Then more is more does work!

 Take this example of the combination of tiles with a blind.
 The tiles are a larger scale version of the type of print on the blind.
 It feels calm yet still interesting.
 Without the contrasting tiles the blind doesn’t have as much impact.
 By layering patterns you can create a much more appealing scheme.

 Pattern is often something people fear!
 A good way to start experimenting with pattern is to introduce first on accent pieces such as cushions.
 If you should get bored of them in a few years it’s very easy to change them around.
 Once you feel more comfortable consider using patterns on a larger scale item.
 Pattern in larger scale adds such personality to a space and provide a focal point to a room.
 I love a big scale pattern on armchairs or a headboard.
 Take this example of a headboard.
 The headboard works really well with this wonderful Lewis and Wood headboard and is complimented by smaller scale Fermoie cushions.
 I chose to pick out the accent pink from the headboard in the two cushions and not introduce another pattern.
 I wanted to let the fabulous pattern on the headboard really stand out.
 And in a small room another couple of cushions would feel too fussy.

 I hope you’ve enjoyed this article.
-If you would like help designing your home please do get in contact.
+If you would like help designing your home or are Interested in Interior Design in Sussex please do get in contact.